edo98811/python-perspective-correction/README.md

 ## Notes
 - Ensure all required dependencies are installed before running the app.
 - Output images maintain a consistent resolution for uniformity (the aspect rations may be deformed).

-This documentation provides a clear guide on how to install, configure, and use the app efficiently.